ubinexus/sonic-utilities/doc/Command-Reference.md

 This command is used to initialize a new drop counter.
 The user must specify a name, type, and initial list of drop reasons.

 This command will fail if the given name is already in use, if the type of counter is not supported, or if any of the specified drop reasons are not supported.
-It will also fail if all avaialble counters are already in use on the device.
+It will also fail if all available counters are already in use on the device.

 - Usage:
   ```